skip to Main Content

 Work with an Experienced Arkansas Medicaid Planning Attorney

 McClelland Law Firm, P.A. is here to help you and your loved ones understand Medicaid planning, crisis planning, probate and trust administration, estate planning, guardianship, and elder law.
-Our Benton, Sherwood, and Searcy law offices welcome you to contact us and learn how we can help meet your estate planning legal matters in Searcy County and surrounding Arkansas areas.
+Our Benton, Sherwood, and Searcy law offices welcome you to contact us and learn how we can help meet your estate planning legal matters in White County, Pulaski County, Saline County, and throughout Arkansas.

 Case Study: